PrajwalGhadi/PrajwalGhadi/README.md

 - 👋 Hi, I’m @PrajwalGhadi
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science & Machine Learning.
 - 🌱 I’m currently Completed Data Science and Machine Learning Course from TopMentor
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me - Prajwal.ghadi28@gmail.com